"Welcome to The Daily Show with Jon Stewart. Ironically enough, I'm Stephen Colbert."

-The guest host is a temporary stand in until the full-time host returns.
-It may be one guest host or a succession of guest hosts.
-If you're lucky it's somebody appropriate and even chosen by the full-time host.
+Cue the guest host, a temporary stand-in until the full-time host returns.
+It may be one guest host, or a succession of guest hosts.
+If you're lucky, it's somebody appropriate and even chosen by the full-time host (or, in some cases, a previous regular host or the presenter of a foreign iteration of the show).
 If not, you could end up with a wild change of tone in the show.

 - The Paul O'Grady Show had guest hosts take over when Paul had a heart attack and again when he was ill with the flu.
 The show must go on.

 - The Tonight Show had several examples over the years:

 - During the Steve Allen era, Steve got a primetime Sunday-night show in 1956 which necessitated being absent Monday and Tuesday nights.
 Ernie Kovacs hosted on these nights until both men left due to the show's short-lived format change to a Nightline-style show in March 1957.

 - After Jack Parr left the show in 1962, there was a six-month period of guest hosts including Hugh Downs, Groucho Marx, and Jerry Lewis due to ABC holding Carson to his contract as host of Who Do You Trust?

 - Carson had various guest hosts over the years, although in the later years he would take one day off a week and leave it to guest hosts.
 Eventually, there came to be a single "permanent guest host" (Joan Rivers and Jay Leno both had this position), a phrase referred to by Penn & Teller as the "rare triple oxymoron".

 - Charlie Rose had nothing but guest hosts for a short while.

 - The whole point of The Friday Night Project was to have a guest host on every week while regular hosts will help and support them.
 Basically, a reverse chat show.